peschinskiy/blogpost-json_stream_parser/README.md

 1. Parser ignores everything passed after valid json parsed.
 For example, "3.14,some values" is valid JSON number 3.14.
 2. Parser do not allow to skip fields and values.
 Skipping of inner parsers will leave all parent parsers in invalid state.
+3. Parser do not handle escape symbols in strings
+4. Parser do not handle booleans (true/false) and null values
+5. Some error handling is skipped or simplified